wavefrontHQ/docs/pages/doc/tutorial_getting_started_v2.md

 ## Videos

 Our doc set includes concept videos, how-to videos, and more!
-The green bar in each tile links to popular videos.

 <table style="width: 100%;">
 <tbody>